TheGoBlog/TheGoBlog.GitHub.io/index.md

 ## [Eleven Years of Go](/11years)

-> Russ Cox, for the Go team on 10 November 2020
+> Russ Cox on 10 November 2020

 >